automerge/automerge-swift-archived/Source/Automerge.docc/AutomergeBasics.md

 # Automerge Basics

-Getting started using Automerge in your App
+Getting started using Automerge in your app.

 ## Overview